 The Centers for Medicare and Medicaid Services (CMS) released a technical correction in March after too much confusion surrounded reimbursement code 99457, one of the three remote patient monitoring codes new to the 2019 Physician Fee Schedule Rule.

-The correction clarified that CPT code 99457 may be billed as an “incident to” service, which expands its use beyond the physician alone.
+The correction clarified that reimbursement code 99457 may be billed as an “incident to” service, which expands its use beyond the physician alone.
 Now qualified medical professionals, under direct supervision, can also bill to 99457 and receive reimbursement for remote patient monitoring services relating to this code.

-Remote physiologic monitoring treatment management services, 20 minutes or more of clinical staff/physician/other qualified healthcare professional time in a calendar month requiring interactive communication with the patient/caregiver during the month.CPT Code 99457
+Remote physiologic monitoring treatment management services, 20 minutes or more of clinical staff/physician/other qualified healthcare professional time in a calendar month requiring interactive communication with the patient/caregiver during the month.Code 99457